isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-04-20-snapdragon.md

 kid.
 You did good” (p.
 208).
 Jacks tells Snap that Snap’s performance of magic exceeds expectations.
 Jacks explicitly communicates her approval to Snap in the moment.
-Jacks’s praise of Snap’s good animal caretaking, articulation skills, and magic skills, provides Snap with the positive reinforcement she needs.
+Jacks’s praise of Snap’s good animal caretaking, articulation skills, and magic skills provides Snap with the positive reinforcement she needs.

 At first, Snap feels unsure of Jacks.
 Snap hears rumors about Jacks, and sees that Jacks’s clothes and house are out of the ordinary.
 Snap soon comes to